kata-containers/community/elections/README.md

 The election process begins three calendar weeks prior to the election.
 - One week for candidates to submit their candidacy
-- One week "debate period" for electorate to pose questions on the community mailing lists to learn the candidates' platforms
+- One week "debate period" for electorate to pose questions on the community mailing lists to learn the candidates platforms
 - One week for voting
 - Results announced